sheikmohdimran/blog/_posts/2021-07-18-VSCode_On_Docker_via_Jump.md

   ProxyCommand ssh.exe -q -W %h:%p DockerHost
 ```

-Once the setup is completed, login to the docker container from VSCode.
+Once the setup is completed, login to the docker container through VSCode.

 If you are using Jupyter with VSCode ensure to [Disable experiments](https://github.com/microsoft/vscode-python/issues/14977#issuecomment-831304980) to make sure the python connect works with .